 This is how I got by for a number of years, gawking at library magazines (luckily the library was just a few blocks away, well within walking distance for my pre-teen self).
 Once I got old enough to read the articles and not just look at the photos, my fascination deepened even more.
-Here were magazines not just full of ads about cars, but articles, letters and editorials too!
-Names like Don Sherman, Brock Yates, Patrick Bedard and Jean Lindamood became like best friends to me.
+These magazines had more than just pictures, but articles, letters, and editorials too!
+Names like Don Sherman, Brock Yates, Patrick Bedard, and Jean Lindamood became like best friends to me.

 Then on Christmas 1980, at the age of 11, came another huge surprise.
 My very own personal subscription to Motor Trend!
-It would now show up every month with MY name printed on the label.
-I would carry the magazine around at school making sure everyone could see the label and see that it was mine.
+It would now show up every month with my name printed on the label.
+I would carry the magazine around at school making sure everyone could see the label with my name and see that it was mine.
 I still remember the cover of the first one that showed up in the mail with my name on it: It was the April 1980 issue, with a picture of a Chrysler K-Car on the cover.
-Little did I realize at that time that my mom (and eventually me) would soon be driving one, but this is not that COAL.
+Little did I realize at that time that my mom (and eventually me) would soon be driving one, but this is the subject of another COAL.

 At the time, it all seemed very exotic.
 Two batteries!
 Glow Plugs!
 The loud clattering and smoke!
 To me, these weren’t inconveniences, but rather part of the charm.
 The starting ritual (turning the key to on, waiting for the glow plug light to go out, and then starting the engine) was like a secret handshake that only those in the club knew.
 Indeed, I was still performing this motion by muscle memory for several years after this car was gone, stopping in “On” for a few seconds before turning the key to “Start.”